leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/GhidraScriptMgrPlugin/GhidraScriptMgrPlugin.md

-You cannot delete scripts in the [system directory](#script-directories), as this may affect other users.
+You cannot delete scripts in the [system directory](#script-directories-bundle-manager), as this may affect other users.
 If you attempt to delete a system script, you will receive a warning dialog.